parthiv-krishna/nix-config/system/common/modules/selfhosted/README.md

 ### Machines
 The network consists of three machines.

 - `midnight` is my main home server, which contains mass storage and an RTX 3060 for local AI inference.
 It runs most of my self-hosted services.
-For energy savings, it is often asleep.
-- `vardar` is an always-on Dell Wyse 3040 thin client.
-It is always on and runs Adguard DNS for my local network, and a [custom Wake on LAN webapp](https://github.com/parthiv-krishna/thaw) to allow users to wake up `midnight` when it's asleep.
 - `nimbus` is a cloud-hosted server that primarily acts as a proxy into the network from the public internet.
 It also runs some frequently accessed services that aren't worth waking up `midnight` for.

 The machines are connected together using Tailscale, and all inter-machine traffic is HTTPS tunneled through the Tailscale wireguard connections.